 At Shenandoah University we are committed to being a community of care.
 We do our best to care for our neighbor and make our community one of compassion, responsibility, advocacy and justice.
-Furthermore, in response to the COVID-19 public health pandemic, Shenandoah University is legally obligated to implement health and safety measures as a matter of SU policy pursuant to Virginia law.
-In Executive Order 67 (Phase 3), Governor Northam states that “Institutions of higher education shall comply with all applicable requirements under the Phased Guidance of Virginia Forward and the guidelines for all Business Sectors.”
-Those guidelines require employees among other things to establish policies and practices for maintaining appropriate physical distance between persons not living in the same household.
+Furthermore, in response to the COVID-19 public health pandemic, Shenandoah University has become legally obligated to implement health and safety measures required by Virginia law.
+For example, in Executive Order 67 (Phase 3), Governor Northam states that “Institutions of higher education shall comply with all applicable requirements under the Phased Guidance of Virginia Forward and the guidelines for all Business Sectors.”
+Those guidelines require all Virginia businesses, among other things, to establish policies and practices for maintaining appropriate physical distance between persons not living in the same household.

-Therefore, Shenandoah University has adopted the following policy on Personal Conduct and Social Distancing.
-This policy is applicable to all students, employees, contractors, volunteers, guests, and all other persons who are physically present on a university owned or operated campus or property, or who participate (including spectate) in a university program or activity (“community members”).
-This policy is enforceable on all university campuses and properties (“campus” or “campuses”) and in all university-sponsored programs and activities (“programs”).
-This policy is in force immediately upon publication and will continue until retracted by the University President.
+Shenandoah University is not only a Virginia “business”, however, but a private university composed of students, employees (faculty and staff), contractors, volunteers and guests (collectively, “community members”).
+Therefore, Shenandoah University has adopted the following policy on Personal Conduct and Social Distancing, which is consistent with Virginia law, but also imposes additional obligations on its community members.
+The policy is applicable to, and enforceable against, all SU community members who are physically present on a university owned or operated campus or property (“campus” or “campuses”), or who participate (including spectate) in a university program or activity (“programs”) on or off campus.
+In addition, this policy is applicable to, and enforceable against, all SU community members with respect to any off-campus conduct expressly prohibited herein.
+This policy, as may be amended from time to time, shall remain in effect until retracted by the University President.
 In the event Virginia law is or becomes more restrictive with respect to any component of this policy, Virginia law shall control.

 Policy on Personal Conduct and Social Distancing